XueweiMeng/derain_filter/README.md

 # Derain Filter in FFmpeg

 This repo contains TensorFlow implementations of following single image deraining models:
-* SCAN &mdash; "Recurrent Squeeze-and-Excitation Context Aggregation Net for Single Image Deraining" [[arxiv]](https://arxiv.org/abs/1807.05698)
+* CAN &mdash; "Recurrent Squeeze-and-Excitation Context Aggregation Net for Single Image Deraining" [[arxiv]](https://arxiv.org/abs/1807.05698)

 This repo is a part of GSoC project for derain filter in FFmpeg.